 Outstanding learning facilities

-We give you the choice of taking this course at either our Derby or Chesterfield campuses.
+We give you the choice of taking this course at either our Derby campus or the Chesterfield site.
 Both offer a stimulating study environment in inspiring settings.

 At Derby you’ll be based at our Britannia Mill site, which offers five floors of teaching spaces equipped with latest technology.
 The site has recently been refurbished to create flexible learning environments which match the varied teaching styles used on the course.

-Both the Derby and Chesterfield campuses feature facilities which will give you insights into health care practice, including clinical skills suites and immersive simulation suites to represent a range of working environments.
+Both the Derby campus and the Chesterfield site feature facilities which will give you insights into health care practice, including clinical skills suites and immersive simulation suites to represent a range of working environments.

 You will study modules such as: